Holland VS Netherlands - Have you ever wondered what the difference is?

 - The Dutch succeeded in reclaiming land from the sea by building dikes and polders.
 Many parts of the country are situated below sea level.

-- Amsterdam, the capital of the Netherlands is a very popular city destination for people from around the world.
+- Amsterdam, the capital of the Netherlands, is a very popular city destination for people from around the world.
 Learn about the best things to do when in Amsterdam.